 Frequently Asked Questions:

-The duration of the effects of Hyperbaric Oxygen Therapy (HBOT) can vary based on the individual’s condition and the specific goals of the therapy.
+The duration of the effects of HBOT can vary based on the individual’s condition and the specific goals of the therapy.
 In some cases, the effects of HBOT may be immediate and short-lived, while in other cases, multiple sessions of HBOT may be required to achieve longer-lasting benefits.

 How often should you do hyperbaric oxygen therapy?

-The frequency of Hyperbaric Oxygen Therapy (HBOT) sessions can vary depending on the individual’s condition, treatment goals, and the recommendation of a healthcare professional.
+The frequency of HBOT sessions can vary depending on the individual’s condition, treatment goals, and the recommendation of a healthcare professional.
 Typically, HBOT is administered as a series of sessions.
 It ranges from a few to several sessions over a specified period.

 How quickly does hyperbaric oxygen therapy work?